-- First Required Assignment: Students must take this 3-point assignment acknowledging they are taking this course. - Class Introduction: Students will introduce themselves for 7 points. - Faith Integration Paper: There is 1 (one) integration paper assignment throughout this course.
+- First Required Assignment: Students must take this 3-point assignment acknowledging they are taking this course. - Student Introduction: Students will earn 7 points for introducing themselves to their peers. - Annotated Bibliographies: There are 3 Annotated Bibliographies worth 50 points each for a total of 150 points.
+Annotated Bibliographies are used to ensure students have a clear understanding of research findings and will primarily focus on the course outcomes (above). - Faith Integration Paper: There is 1 (one) integration paper assignment throughout this course.
 This assignment is worth 100 points and is due by the end of the semester but can be written and submitted at any time throughout the term.
-Students are to choose a lesson/chapter from the textbook and reflect on the lesson through the intersection of faith and digital marketing analytics. - Discussions: There are 3 class discussions with 3 peer responses.
-Each discussion is worth 35 points and each response is worth 25-points each for a total of 150 points total throughout the class.
+Students are to choose a lesson/chapter from the textbook and reflect on the lesson through the intersection of faith and sales management. - Discussions: There are 4 class discussions with 4 peer responses.
+Each discussion & response is worth 25-points each for a total of 200 points total throughout the class.
 Each discussion aligns with assigned chapter readings and encourages application of concepts to real-world examples in social media marketing.
-Students will post an original response and reply to peers to foster collaborative learning. - Chapter Quizzes: There are 15 quizzes worth 25 points each for a total of 375 points.
-All quizzes consist of multiple-choice questions only.
-Weekly quizzes assess comprehension of key textbook chapters and concepts.
-Quizzes are open-note but must be completed individually.
-These quizzes are not timed however only one (1)
+Students will post an original response and reply to peers to foster collaborative learning. - Assignments: There will be a total of 3 assignments due throughout the course.
+Each assignment will build upon the final research paper (below) - Research Paper: There is 1 (one) research paper due at the end of the semester.
+This paper will be completed in stages through biweekly assignments (above).